AdaCore/spark2014/docs/lrm/source/packages.rst

 .. _tu-nt-elaboration_issues-09:

-9. For purposes of defining the early call region, the specification and body of a library unit package which has an Elaborate_Body pragma are treated as if they both belonged to some enclosing declaration list with the body immediately following the specification.
+9. For purposes of defining the early call region, the specification and body of a library unit package whose Elaborate_Body aspect is True are treated as if they both belonged to some enclosing declaration list with the body immediately following the specification.
 This means that the early call region in which a call is permitted can span the specification/body boundary.